-Mobility aids are medical supplies that help a person move across a room, transfer from their wheelchair to their bed, car, or shower chair.
+Mobility aids are medical supplies that help a person move across a room, transfer from their wheelchair to their bed or car.
 Rollators and walkers can be used to help maintain balance while walking and to make it easier to stand up from a seated position.
 Tub transfer benches help you move from your wheelchair to the inside of a bathtub without having to step up and into a tub.
 Tubs and showers can be wet and slick, but tub transfer benches help you avoid dangerous falls.
 Gait belts are worn around the waist to help a care giver hold onto a patient to help the patient walk and to help guide them if they start to slip or fall.
 Transfer boards come in a wide variety of sizes to help make transfers easier and safer.

-Eating and drinking aids help people gain more independence at meal time.
-Two handled mugs and weighted utensils provide more control for people with dexterity problems.
+Eating and drinking aids help increase independence at meal time.
+Products like two handled mugs provide more control for people with dexterity problems.
 Weighted utensils help people with hand tremors eat without help by helping them balance their spoon or fork.
 Therafin makes weighted utensil sets as well as hardcoated spoons to help stop damage to teeth from biting down or hitting teeth.